| IAPS Home | Useful Links | Compare Data |

 Phases of Water

 This site provides a simulation that demonstrates what happens at the molecular level as water changes phase from ice, to liquid, to gas.
-To investigate these changes, follow the two steps below.1.
-Click on the start arrow and observe and record what happens to the water molecules as the temperature:
+To investigate these changes, follow the two steps below.

 a. changes from -20 to 0°C